Update - acute respiratory infection activity in Tasmania

 Current activity is presented for acute respiratory illness and specific notifiable viruses, these are COVID-19, influenza, and RSV.
 Acute respiratory illness is an overall indicator and may be due to symptoms of various infections including COVID-19, influenza, RSV, Rhinovirus and others.
 Activity may be presented as low, moderate or high.

-While monitoring by Public Health Services is continuous, this page is updated weekly during increased seasonal influenza and RSV activity and monthly (released 4-weekly) during inter-seasonal periods.
-Trend is provided during periods of increased seasonal activity, as stable, increasing or decreasing.
+While monitoring by Public Health Services is continuous, this page is updated weekly during increased seasonal influenza and RSV activity, and 4-weekly during inter-seasonal periods.
+Trend is provided as stable, increasing, decreasing or inter-seasonal.

 Understanding current activity of acute respiratory infections will help Tasmanians keep informed to understand what steps they can take to reduce the risk to themselves and others.